Home » Eat Your Fruits Fully Ripe: Full Nutrition, No Toxicity!

 Why is it important to eat fully ripe fruits and avoid underripe ones?

 You should eat all of your fruits fully ripe!
 Fruits need to be eaten ripe for maximal health benefits and also safety.
 This has an interesting biological and even evolutionary reason: The plant only ripens its fruit when its seed has matured and is ready to be spread.
 That’s the point the fruits are ripe and palatable.
-Before this point, the consumer is not yet attracted by colors or flavors but rather put off by the highly acidic taste, lack of sweetness, and different unpalatable substances, like tannins, in the unripe fruit.
+Before this point, the consumer is not yet attracted by colors or flavors, but instead is still put off by the highly acidic taste, lack of sweetness, and different unpalatable substances, like tannins, in the unripe fruit.

 Fruits signal when they are ready – and healthy!